This tutorial is modified from Taming the BEAST MASCOT Tutorial.

 Figure 7: A screenshot of TreeAnnotator showing how to create a summary tree from a posterior tree set.

-The setup described above will take the set of trees in the tree log file and summarize it with a single MCC tree.
-The MCC tree is the tree that has the largest clade probability product across all nodes.
-Divergence times will reflect the mean ages of each node, and these times will be annotated with their 95% highest posterior density (HPD) intervals.
-TreeAnnotator will also display the posterior clade credibility of each node in the MCC tree.
+The setup described above will take the set of trees in the tree log file and summarize it with a single MAP tree using the CCD0 method.
+Divergence times will reflect the average ages of each node summarised by the selected method, and these times will be annotated with their 95% highest posterior density (HPD) intervals.
+TreeAnnotator will also display the posterior clade credibility of each node in the MAP tree.
 More details on summarizing trees can be found in beast2.org/summarizing-posterior-trees/.

 Note that TreeAnnotator only parses a tree log file into an output text file, but the visualization has to be done with other programs (see next section).